MCT-master/mct-master.github.io/_posts/2022-11-30-arvidf-transformer1.md

 At our [department](https://www.hf.uio.no/imv/english/) this fall, we’ve been so fortunate as to have a series of great talks presented by the Department of Musicology called Women in Music Technology.
-November 24th I was present at the talk of Natasha Barrett presenting her (I’m jumping some conclusions here by categorizing it) Interactive Music System (IMS)  the “Transformer #1”.
+November 24th I was present at the talk of Natasha Barrett presenting her Interactive Music System (IMS)  the “Transformer #1”.

 In this blog post I will present this work as I understood it, and linger around some interesting aspects of it that Natasha Barrett brought up herself during the talk.